AshDaGrat/Minecraft-but-its-controlled-by-dancing/README.md

 # Stuff to keep in mind

 Ensure theres plenty of lighting, if the model doesnt recognise you, the program crashes.

+Ensure that the mouse cursor is on the minecraft window